top of page

 Vox Vera's methodology draws from professional performance craft, voice science, and decades of high-stakes legal, academic, and executive communication experience.
 This foundation brings together intellectual rigor and embodied practice in a way that serves academic environments naturally.

-This is why our work is taught at Stanford and Berkeley Law and trusted across law, business, public leadership, and higher education.
+This is why our work has been taught at Stanford, Berkeley, and The University of Chicago, and is trusted across law, business, public leadership, and higher education.

 Engagements are shaped around each individual and institution.
 Common areas of focus include: